rsyslog/rsyslog/source/configuration/modules/imfile.rst

    *Default: 10*

-   This is a global setting.
-It specifies how often files are to be polled for new data.
+   This setting specifies how often files are to be polled for new data.
+For obvious reasons, it has effect only if imfile is running in polling mode.
    The time specified is in seconds.
 During each polling interval, all files are processed in a round-robin fashion.

    A short poll interval provides more rapid message forwarding, but